jfaiza/aut-node-deploy-script/README.md

 # aut-node-deploy-script
-Script to deploy an autonity node : Installing the Docker image
+Script to deploy an autonity node : Installing the Docker image in a linux-ubuntu-server

 To execute the script:
  - STEP 1 : Execute the script :